Howdy to you!!

 Chirp!
 Chirp!
 Have you heard about the Grackles?
 Grackles

 different parts of the world.
-This year we were blessed to have not one but
+This year, we were blessed to have not one but

 three grackle nests in a tree in our front yard.
-In one of the nests there were
+In one of the nests, there were

-the adult birds.
+three baby grackles.
+We watched them from our kitchen window, where they were being fed by adult birds.
 When the baby birds were hungry, they would chirp very loudly.

-One day we noticed the baby birds trying to hop out of their nest.
+One day, we noticed the baby birds trying to hop out of their nest.
 A few days

-next day one of the baby grackles was on the ground hopping around.
+next day, one of the baby grackles was on the ground hopping around.
 Two adult

 grackles were close by watching.
 We got to experience a baby grackle learning